Why do you need a spy camera detector?

 It’s not very big – it fits all the modern smartphones, from iPhone SE to iPhone X. And it’s not only about phones and cards – you can also put your car key in this case if you don’t want somebody to hack your car’s security system!

 I tried to describe both expensive and cheap detectors, both amateur and semi-professional ones.
-There are no professional detectors here, because they are very expensive (they may cost up to $40,000) – but almost all the devices from this are good.
+There are no professional detectors here, because they are very expensive (they may cost up to $40,000) – but almost all the devices listed here are good.

 Thus, if you want something cheap and “entry-level” – CC308+ is for you.
 If you want to search the cameras with the lens, not RF bugs – you can try Spy Finder or one of those devices that have both lens and RF detectors.